cpt-codes/gravity/README.md

 # gravity
-N-Body simulation using Barnes-Hut method.
+N-Body simulation using the Barnes Hut algorithm.